anselmwang/obsidian-key-sequence-shortcut/README.md

 eu	editor:undo
 ```

+# Compare with similar plugins

+**Key sequence shortcut**
+- Type Ctrl-M to trigger, then support character sequence like "phw" as hotkey.
+- Auto command suggestion to help memorize
+- text based configuration

+**Sequence hotkeys** , **Hotkeys chords**
+- support arbitrary hotkey sequences, so you can use key sequence like "Alt-b Ctrl-a p h w"
+- No command suggestion
+- UI based configuration

+**Chorded hotkeys**
+- Support character sequence as hotkey.
+- Type faster than average to trigger.
+This triggering method sounds strange to me, I haven't use the plugin in my daily life, not sure how well it works.

 # Acknowledgement

 This plugin is inspired by Vim multi-key shortcut and VSpaceCode.
 Text editing will never been so much fun without such key sequence shortcut.